MicrosoftDocs/architecture-center/docs/example-scenario/iot/cloud-application-signaling.md

 1. Clients use the endpoint and token to connect to Azure SignalR Service.
 This managed service simplifies the process of adding real-time communication to web apps.

-1. IoT devices send telemetry to IoT Hub.
+1. IoT devices send telemetry to Azure IoT Hub.
 Azure IoT Edge sends processed IoT device telemetry to IoT Hub.

 1. The telemetry triggers a function in Azure Functions.
 The function: